mgeck64/ccalc/readme.md

 expression exp(pi*i) where i is the imaginary unit; thus version 1.74 is statically asserted for in the code
 - This project uses the GNU __int128 type with GNU extensions enabled
+## Frontends
+ccalc-cli is the project for the command line interface frontend.
+I am also working on a GUI frontend.